Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: From generic configurations to configurations

-In this subsection I compute the Landau-Ginzburg potential $W$ and corresponding cone $\Xi := \lrc{W^T \geq 0} \subset \ctag^\vee\lrp{\R^T}$.
+In this subsection I compute the Landau-Ginzburg potential $W$ and corresponding cone ${\Xi := \lrc{W^T \geq 0} \subset \ctag^\vee\lrp{\R^T}}$.
 By \cite[Theorem~0.19]{GHKK}, the analogous cone for $\overline{\cA}_\prin$ gives a canonical basis for the finitely generated algebra $\cmid\lrp{\overline{\cA}_\prin}=\up\lrp{\overline{\cA}_\prin}$.
 However, the exchange matrix for $\ctag$ is full rank over $\Z$.
 This is immediate from the stronger result Proposition~\ref{prop:unimodular}.
-Then, as explained in \cite[Proofs of Corollaries~0.20 and 0.21, page~110]{GHKK}, the desired results for $\cta$ are implied by the results for $\overline{\cA}_\prin$.
+Then, as explained in \cite[Proofs of Corollaries~0.20 and 0.21, page~581]{GHKK}, the desired results for $\cta$ are implied by the results for $\overline{\cA}_\prin$.
 I'll say a few more words about this in Subsection~\ref{subsec:Tk}.

-I give an explicit description of $W$ and $\Xi$ in the initial seed and exhibit a map $p^*:N \to M$\footnote{See \cite[Section~2]{GHK_birational} for a general discussion of $p^*$ maps.} that identifies $W$ with the representation theoretically defined potential $\mathcal{W}_{GS}$ of \cite{GShen} on $\ctag$ and identifies $\Xi$ with the Knutson-Tao hive cone.\cite{KTv1} Before doing this, let's recall what $\mathcal{W}_{GS}$ and the Knutson-Tao hive cone are.
+I give an explicit description of $W$ and $\Xi$ in the initial seed.
+In this seed, the inequalities defining $\Xi$ are precisely the tail positivity conditions of \cite{Zel_Tail}.
+I also exhibit a map $p^*:N \to M$ that identifies $W$ with the representation theoretically defined potential $\mathcal{W}_{GS}$ of \cite{GShen} on $\ctag$ and identifies $\Xi$ with the Knutson-Tao hive cone.\footnote{Here $N$ is the cocharacter lattice for a torus in $\ctag$ and $M$ is its dual-- the cocharacter lattice for a torus in $\ctag^\vee$.
+The map $p^*$ commutes with mutation and is closely related to the exchange matrix.
+See \cite[Section~2]{GHK_birational} for a general discussion of $p^*$ maps, and Subsection~\ref{subsec:WXip} below for a brief review.}\cite{KTv1} Before doing this, let's recall what $\mathcal{W}_{GS}$ and the Knutson-Tao hive cone are.